Fine-tuning an ECG Foundation Model to Predict Coronary CT Angiography Outcomes: Methods

-Based on different true diagnostic categories in CCTA, box plots of the model's predicted probabilities for corresponding patients were generated, and the Spearman rank correlation test was used to assess the trend relationship between different coronary artery stenosis grades and the model's predicted probabilities.
-By encoding the stenosis degree into ordered numerical codes ("no obvious stenosis, mild stenosis, moderate stenosis, severe stenosis"), the monotonic correlation between these codes and the model's output probability was analyzed to determine whether the model's predicted probability showed a significant upward trend with increasing stenosis degree, thus validating the model's discriminative power and reliability from a probability distribution perspective.
+To examine whether model outputs reflected the anatomical severity of coronary artery disease, we visualized predicted probability distributions across CCTA-defined diagnostic categories using jittered strip plots, with overlaid medians and percentile-based error bars.
+We further used Spearman rank correlation analysis to assess the trend relationship between coronary stenosis severity and model-predicted probability.
+Specifically, the severity of stenosis is coded into ordered numerical categories, including no significant stenosis (stenosis $\leq25\%$), mild stenosis (stenosis 25\%-50\%), moderate stenosis (stenosis 50\%-70\%), severe stenosis or greater stenosis (stenosis $\geq70\%$).
+The monotonic association between these ordered categories and the model outputs was then evaluated to determine whether predicted probabilities increased with stenosis severity, thereby assessing model discrimination and reliability from the perspective of probability distribution.

-Furthermore, we conducted subgroup analyses on the internal validation set, stratifying the population based on age ($<65$ years vs. $\geq65$ years), sex, and the time interval between ECG and CCTA examinations ($\leq3$ hours vs. $>3$ hours).
-We systematically compared the differences in model performance among different subgroups to assess the model's robustness under various population characteristics and time conditions.
-Finally, for patients with normal ECG diagnoses, we further analyzed the model's prediction results to validate the potential application value in detecting occult CAD.
+We also performed subgroup analyses by stratifying the population according to age ($<65$ vs. $\geq65$ years), sex, prior medical history, the time interval between ECG and coronary CT angiography (CCTA) examination ($\leq3$ hours vs. $>3$ hours), medication records, clinical symptoms, presence of calcified plaque, and arrhythmia type.
+Model performance was systematically compared across these subgroups to evaluate its robustness under different demographic, clinical, and temporal conditions.